ntaylorwss/megatron/README.md

-# Megatron: Computation Graphs for Feature Engineering
+# Megatron: Computation Graphs for Feature Engineering in Machine Learning

 Megatron is a library that facilitates fully customizable pipelines for feature engineering by implementing the process as a directed acyclic graph.
 Based in Numpy, it provides a comprehensive suite of transformations, as well as the ability to apply user-defined transformations, provided they accept and return particular data types, which are listed below.

+## Installation and Requirements
+Megatron comes with a Docker image that provides a minimal environment with all its required dependencies and a Jupyter environment.
+If you wish to use the package on its own, it can be installed via pip:

+`pip install megatron`

+And the dependencies are as follows:

+- Numpy (required)
+- NLTK (optional: only if using `megatron.transforms.text` module)
+- Scikit-Image (optional: only if using `megatron.transforms.image` module)

 ## Transforms
 Megatron supports arbitrary transformations, so long as they return valid Numpy arrays.
 The transformation can use other data structures as intermediate tools, but each transformation must receive and return a Numpy array.